FLUX-SE/SyliusPayumStripePlugin/README.md

 ### Stripe Checkout Session gateway

 The endpoint : `GET /api/v2/shop/orders/{tokenValue}/payments/{paymentId}/configuration`
-will make a Payum `Capture` and respond with the Stripe Checkout Session url, like this :
+will make a Payum `Capture` or an `Authorize` and respond with the Stripe Checkout Session url, like this :

 ```json
 {